 Going Strong for Nearly 40 Years

-Bodenheimer and Griffin held strong to their idea of hand-making and crimping each pie throughout the years.
+Bodenheimer and Griffin held strong to their idea of hand making and crimping each pie throughout the years.
 And B&G’s employees knew they were an active part of history, with many of the original employees staying on for decades.
-The process was good, the ingredients were tried and true and even other North Carolina names like Krispy Kreme recognized B&G as fierce competitors.
-Dedicated employees were known for producing an outstanding 18,000 pies per week and even record numbers of 36,000 per day-all by hand!
+The process was good, the ingredients were tried and true — and even other North Carolina names like Krispy Kreme recognized B&G as a fierce competitor.

 A Near Disaster